Last updated

 2. Create your first pipeline

-Setting up your first sales pipeline is crucial.
-For B2B startups, this pipeline should reflect your specific sales process stages, such as Lead Qualification, Proposal Sent, Negotiation, and Closed Deal.
-Tailoring the pipeline to your business model ensures better tracking and management of potential deals.
+Setting up your sales pipeline for a mid-sized team requires standardization that all 20-50 employees can follow.
+For B2B startups of your size, this pipeline should reflect standardized sales process stages such as Lead Qualification, Proposal Sent, Negotiation, and Closed Deal that work consistently across all team members and departments.
+Tailoring the pipeline to your business model while ensuring it scales across your team ensures better tracking and management of potential deals organization-wide.

 3. Onboard your team

-Once your CRM is set up, it's time to get your team on board.
-Provide comprehensive training sessions to familiarize them with the new system.
-This includes demonstrating how to input data, track customer interactions, and utilize the CRM’s features effectively.
-Proper onboarding ensures that your team can leverage the CRM to its fullest potential, driving growth and efficiency for your B2B startup.
+Onboarding 20-50 team members requires a structured approach to ensure consistent adoption across your organization.
+Provide comprehensive training sessions in manageable groups, demonstrating how to input data, track customer interactions, and utilize the CRM's features effectively.
+Consider appointing CRM champions within each department to support ongoing training and adoption.
+Proper onboarding ensures that your entire team can leverage the CRM to its fullest potential, driving growth and efficiency across your mid-sized B2B startup.

 The 5 best CRMs for B2B startups